z9er/CyberpunkTHING/modlist.md

 ## NPC Interactions

+**[Apartment Cats - Custom Cats](https://www.nexusmods.com/cyberpunk2077/mods/6837)** - Adds variants for each of the Apartment Cats mods, fully individualised so each apartment cat can have a different look

 **[Apartment Cats - Corpo Plaza](https://www.nexusmods.com/cyberpunk2077/mods/6329)** - Adds a holographic cat to the Corpo Plaza apartment

 **[Apartment Cats - The Glen](https://www.nexusmods.com/cyberpunk2077/mods/6276)** - Adds a cat to The Glen apartment